-How Kidney Disease Develops in People Who Have Type 2 Diabetes
+How Diabetic Kidney Disease Develops

 As blood flows through the microscopic blood vessels in the kidneys, waste products are filtered out to be excreted in the urine.
 Diabetes can damage the kidneys, causing this filtering system to fail.

-Excess blood sugar damages the blood vessels in the nephrons—the parts of the kidneys that are responsible for filtering blood; returning blood cells, proteins, minerals, and other vital constituents to circulation; and passing excess water and wastes into tubules that drain into the bladder.
+Excess blood sugar damages the blood vessels in the nephrons—the parts of the kidneys that are responsible for filtering blood; returning blood cells, proteins, minerals and other vital constituents to circulation; and passing excess water and wastes into tubules that drain into the bladder.

 At first, the useful proteins that are important to the body start getting filtered into the urine, and eventually the stress on the kidneys causes their filtering abilities to fail altogether.
 This causes waste products to build up in the blood, creating the need for kidney dialysis.

-Compounding Factor: Excessive Urination
+Compounding Diabetic Kidney Disease: Excessive Urination

 Blood vessel damage isn’t the only damage caused by diabetes.